pmolodo/USD/pxr/usd/usdLux/iesAngleScale/UsdLux-IESAngleScale-FindingsAndQuestions.md

 Cons:
 - Requires 1 additional attribute
+- Requires setting an additional attribute to get "good" scaling for a given light
 - Sort-of supports lights aimed to side - can center the vertical original, but horizontal mapping is not affected, so lights aimed to side will get "stretched" in vertical direction - ie, a circular spotlight will become an